-Non-management directors meet in executive session at regularly scheduled meetings of the Board of Directors without any members of management present.
-In addition, independent directors typically meet at regularly scheduled meetings of the Board of Directors.
+Independent directors meet in executive session at regularly scheduled meetings of the Board of Directors without any members of management present.
 Mr. Zilavy, as chairperson of the Corporate Governance and Nominating Committee, presides over meetings of non-management directors and of independent directors.